alfajririzqi/asset_management/README.md

 • Unreal needs PNG
 • Web needs WebP

-v1.0 FREE (Manual):
+v1.0 FREE (Not Support):
-• Convert 200 textures to TGA (one by one)
-• Convert 200 textures to PNG (one by one)
-• Convert 200 textures to WebP (one by one)
-• Time: 1-2 hours ⏰
+• Does not support convert any format except PNG and JPEG/JPG

 v2.0 PRO (Batch):
 • Select all project files